VoxelHax/OpenBukloit/README.md

 - Currently, you can't use nested classes, there is must be only one class in exploit file.
 - You shouldn't reference your exploit class inside it, like using it as method params, as a return value or as a field type.

-You can take external params from command line, by using %placeholders%:
+You can take external params from command line, by using %placeholders%, thay will be replaced during injection:

 ```java
 import org.bukkit.plugin.java.JavaPlugin;